Vinay9336/attensyst.ai/README.md

 in form or 120 * 120 matrix and matches with the current matrix at the time of attendence and mark the attendance accordingly and provides excel sheet of the attendance .

-python
+python,
-machine learning
+machine learning,
-eigen vector algo
+eigen vector algo,
-face recognition
+face recognition,
-flask web development
+flask web development.